hubmapconsortium/ingest-validation-tools/docs/scatacseq/index.md

 <a name="cell_barcode_size"></a>
 ##### [`cell_barcode_size`](#cell_barcode_size)
 Length of the cell barcode in base pairs.
 Cell barcodes are, for example, 3 x 8 bp sequences that are spaced by constant sequences, the offsets.
 (Does not apply to SNARE-seq and BulkATAC.)
+Example: `16,8,8,8`.

 | constraint | value |
 | --- | --- |